hemerson1/hemerson1.github.io/_posts/2022-05-18-neural-connected-differential-equations.markdown

 - make predictions in the presence of missing values
 - be trained with constant memory cost as a function of depth

-This article will describe the underlying of neural ordinary differential equations.
-This includes an in depth breakdown of the underlying mathematics and a from scratch implementation of the method in python.
+This article will describe the underlying theory of neural ordinary differential equations.
+This includes an in-depth explanation of the mathematics required to understand the approach and a minimal implementation of the method in python.

 ## 1. Mathematics